ceramicnetwork/.github/README.md

 - Set metadata such as owners and tags
 - Create separate documents for JSON schemas and reference the schema inside your document.
 Schemas are automatically enforced by the protocol.

+**Strong security and verifiability**
+- Documents are immutable, append-only logs of linked IPFS records that are signed by the owner’s DID for verifiability and anchored in a blockchain for strict ordering.
+- Documents are identified by a `DocID`, which never changes.
+DocIDs are deterministically generated from the hash of the genesis record.
+- Record content can be backed up to any type of data warehouse, such as decentralized storage (i.e. Filecoin) or cloud databases (i.e. SQL server).

 **Programmable smart logic**
 - Define custom rules for state transitions to enforce who, how, and when your document is updated without centralized servers.
 Rules can react to direct events such as a signature from the owner, or indirect events such as an update in another document.
 - Hooks can invoke external code or business logic